The Fence

 I would huddle troubled masses, blocking wind, blocking rain

-A parapet to the trumpets triumph blast.
-Make straight the way for a kingdom coming fast
+Make straight the way a kingdom coming fast

-I am not a fortress force, upon my height to plot a course
+I am not a fortress force, upon great heights to plot a course

 But a fence for streams and grace. a place to sit and rest the race